Storage account overview

 |Upgrade to a general-purpose v2 storage account||You can upgrade a general-purpose v1 storage account or Blob storage account to a general-purpose v2 account.
 Note that this action cannot be undone.
 For more information, see Upgrade to a general-purpose v2 storage account.|

-All data in your storage account is encrypted on the service side.
-For more information about encryption, see Azure Storage Service Encryption for data at rest.
+All data in your storage account is automatically encrypted on the service side.
+For more information about encryption and key management, see Azure Storage encryption for data at rest.

 Storage account billing